-Government price controls or other changes in pricing regulation could restrict the amount that we are able to charge for B-VEC, KB105 or KB301, if approved, or any of our other product candidates that may be approved in the future, which would adversely affect our revenue and results of operations.
+Government price controls or other changes in pricing regulation could restrict the amount that we are able to charge for our product candidates, if approved, which would adversely affect our revenue and results of operations.

-We expect that coverage and reimbursement of pharmaceutical may be increasingly restricted both in the US and internationally.
+We expect that coverage and reimbursement of pharmaceuticals may be increasingly restricted both in the U.S. and internationally.
 The escalating cost of health care has led to increased pressure on the health care industry to reduce costs.
-Drug pricing by pharmaceutical companies recently has come under increased scrutiny and continues to be subject to intense political and public debate in the US and abroad.
+Drug pricing by pharmaceutical companies recently has come under increased scrutiny and continues to be subject to intense political and public debate in the U.S. and abroad.
 Government and private third-party payors have proposed health care reforms and cost reductions.
-A number of federal and state proposals to control the cost of health care, including the cost of drug treatments, have been made in the US Specifically, there have been several recent US Congressional inquiries and proposed bills designed to, among other things, bring more transparency to drug pricing, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs.
+A number of federal and state proposals to control the cost of health care, including the cost of drug treatments, have been made in the U.S. Specifically, there have been several recent U.S. Congressional inquiries and proposed bills designed to, among other things, bring more transparency to drug pricing, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs.
 In some international markets, the government controls the pricing, which can affect the profitability of drugs.
 Current government regulations and possible future legislation regarding health care may affect coverage and reimbursement for medical treatment by third-party payors, which may render our product candidates, if approved, not commercially viable or may adversely affect our anticipated future revenues and gross margins.

 We cannot predict the extent to which our business may be affected by these or other potential future legislative or regulatory developments.
-However, future price controls or other changes in pricing regulation or negative publicity related to the pricing of pharmaceutical drugs generally could restrict the amount that we are able to charge for our future products, which would adversely affect our anticipated revenue and results of operations.
+However, future price controls or other changes in pricing regulation or negative publicity related to the pricing of pharmaceutical drugs generally could restrict the amount that we are able to charge for our products, which would adversely affect our anticipated revenue and results of operations.